The Power of Negative Thinking

 Fighting the Nocebo Effect

 You're probably familiar with the power of positive thinking.
 Think good thoughts and good things will happen to you.
 It's been proven in dozens of research trials and promoted by popular writers for decades.
-But what you may not know is that negative thoughts, self-doubt and worry can actually cause you harm.
+But what you may not know is that negative thoughts, self-doubt and worry can cause you harm.
 It's called the "nocebo effect" and this is how it works.

 Let's start with a typical clinical trial.
 You split the subjects up into two groups.
 One gets the real thing while the other gets a fake treatment, often called a placebo.
 You can tell if the treatment is beneficial if the people getting the real treatment do better than the ones getting a placebo.
-You can't just give everyone the real thing, because there are a small percentage of people who will report positive results, no matter what.
+You can't just give everyone the real thing, because there is a small percentage of people who will report positive results, no matter what.
 The word placebo in Latin literally means, "I shall please."

 But now researchers have started to uncover the opposite effect.
 There are some people, who when they're told of potential side effects, will actually start to experience the side effects, even when they're taking a placebo.
 In other words, they think the treatment is going to cause harm, and in fact it does, even when the treatment is fake.